 - Attackmen dictate the tempo of most offenses and should be responsible for settling the ball.
 At "X" an attackman has full vision of the offensive opportunities open to him.

-I have always taught Tony's commandments to my players as a starting point for our offenses.
+I have always taught Coach Cullen's commandments to my players as a starting point for our offenses.
 No matter what setup you use, or the talent you have, these commandments should be mastered before you start teaching elaborate plays.
 They can be applied to any situation and they are easy for players to understand.
 Thanks for visiting! -Craig Tillmann